Advertiser Disclosure

 8 Groceries You Shouldn’t Buy When You’re Broke

-Some groceries may seem like a bargain or have a low enough price to warrant adding to your cart.
-However, not all of these items are the deals they appear to be.
-In some cases, buying certain groceries and failing to use them up in a timely manner can lead to food waste even if you didn’t intend for this to happen.
+Going grocery shopping on a tight budget?
+Some groceries may be priced at BOGO rates or seem cheap enough to make it seem like you’re saving money.
+However, not all items are the deals they appear to be.
+Buying certain groceries and failing to use them up in a timely manner can lead to food waste even if you didn’t intend for this to happen.

 Fresh Produce